Chapter 13. Compatibility With Other DBMS

 HyperSQL is very flexible and provides some other properties which define a preference among various valid choices.
 For example, the ability to set the transaction model of the database, or the ability to define the scale of the data type of the result of integer division or average calculation (SET DATABASE SQL AVG SCALE).

 Each major RDBMS supports additional functions that are not covered by the Standard.
-Some RDBMS use non-standard syntax for some operations.
+Some RDBMS use non-standard syntax for some operations that are actually covered by the Standard.
 Although most popular RDBMS products have introduced better compatibility with the Standard in their recent versions, there are still some portability issues.
 HyperSQL overcomes the potability issues using these strategies

 • An extensive set of functions cover the SQL Standard, X-Open, and most of the useful functions that other RDBMS support.